The Simple Facts:

 * In 2020, UUCB undertook an ambitious building renovation.

-* Raised over $1.6 million to complete the project.
+* Raised over $1.6 million to complete the project between cash, grants, and loans.

 * Moved back into the building in 2021.